awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

     })
 ```

-Amazon Kendra can map users to groups\.
+You can map users to groups\.
 When you use user\-context filtering, it is not required to include all of the groups that a user belongs to when you issue the query\.
-The [PutPrincipalMapping](https://docs.aws.amazon.com/kendra/latest/dg/API_PutPrincipalMapping.html) operation takes care of mapping users to their groups\.
+The [PutPrincipalMapping](https://docs.aws.amazon.com/kendra/latest/dg/API_PutPrincipalMapping.html) operation allows you to map users to their groups\.
 If you do not want to use the `PutPrincipalMapping` operation, you must provide the user name and all the groups the user belongs to when you issue a query\.
+You can also fetch access levels of groups and users in your AWS Single Sign\-On identity source by using the [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) structure\.

 ## Filtering by user ID<a name="context-filter-user-incl-datasources"></a>